-Known as the “hippie neighborhood” of San Diego, Ocean Beach (often referred to simply as OB) is a relaxed, family-friendly place to invest in a home.
+Ocean Beach is known as the “hippie neighborhood” of San Diego.
+Ocean Beach (often referred to simply as OB) is a relaxed, family-friendly place to invest in a home.
 The first streets were laid out in 1887, but it wasn’t until the 1950’s, after a tumultuous few decades, that Ocean Beach became the community we know today.

 At this time, new housing was built and re-routing of streets cut OB off from most of the tourists that came from the north.
 Any local San Diegan knows that this was a defining time for OB, which is known for its very particular lifestyle and close-knit community.

 Now, the proud residents of Ocean Beach are very involved in the community and local politics, with the highest percentage Green Party members in the entire county of San Diego, including 12 seats on the OB’s planning board.
 This ensures that the laid back atmosphere doesn’t disappear in a cloud of smoke, like it has for many other popular beach communities along the coast.